 You can customize your blog using a custom theme and plugin just like any other WordPress blog

-You can use Google Adsense or any other third party ads in ghost blog.
+You can use Google Adsense or any other third-party ads in ghost blogs.
 You can also run an affiliate marketing link to earn money

 Just like WordPress you can change every aspect of your blog and add your branding stuff.

 LinkedIn is free to use.
-Paid plans are available but as a blogger point of view, that is of no use.
+Paid plans are available but from a blogger’s point of view, that is of no use.

 No customization rather than your profile image and banner

 You cannot earn directly from LinkedIn.
-You can share affiliate links, sell services or take coachings or seminar to earn money
+You can share affiliate links, sell services or take coaching or seminar to earn money

-Not much option available to do branding in Linkedln.
+Not many options are available to do branding on Linkedln.

 Not suitable purely for blogging but if your share WordPress post to LinkedIn, you have a chance to get referral traffic.

-Weebly has their plan starts from $5 per month for a basic plan and up to $38 per month for an eCommerce plan.
+Weebly has their plan starting from $5 per month for a basic plan and up to $38 per month for an eCommerce plan.
 In all paid plans they offer free domain names.